skrakra/risc0-tlsn-verifier/README.md

 # risc0-tlsn-verifier

 Verify TLSNotary proof inside RISC0 zkVM.
-Example use case: parse a score and verify that it exceeds a specific threshold.
+Example use case here: parse a score and verify that it exceeds a specific threshold.

 ## Setup